cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-gridsome-site.md

 # Deploy a Gridsome site

-[Gridsome](https://gridsome.org) is a Vue.js powered Jamstack framework for building static generated websites & apps that are fast by default.
+[Gridsome](https://gridsome.org) is a Vue.js powered Jamstack framework for building static generated websites and applications that are fast by default.
 In this guide, you will create a new Gridsome project and deploy it using Cloudflare Pages.
 You will use the [`@gridsome/cli`](https://github.com/gridsome/gridsome/tree/master/packages/cli), a command line tool for creating new Gridsome projects.

 ## Installing Gridsome